Thailand Kayaking at it's best

 Kayaking trip preparation

-On the beach, Khun Nex, our thoughtful guide, carefully explained the trip ahead and detailed the hows and whys of kayaking and our route.
+On the beach, Khun Nex, our thoughtful guide, carefully explained the trip ahead to Wang Long and detailed the hows and whys of kayaking and our route.
 After 10 minutes practicing the basic techniques and some fine-tuning of paddle strokes, our small band of Nex and seven customers pushed off into the turquoise water towards the base of the cliff under the famous climbers wall.

 The kayaks on Phi Phi Island